Jennifer Aquino is an American actor, narrator, director & producer from Southern California.

-Jennifer Aquino is currently recording the YA Fantasy “When Oceans Rise” by Robin Alvarez for FindawayVoices.
+Jennifer Aquino recently taught a Directing Workshop for Narrators with the goal of increasing underrepresented directors in the audiobook industry.
+She is currently recording the YA Fantasy “When Oceans Rise” by Robin Alvarez for FindawayVoices.
 She recently recorded the mystery/thriller “Fortune” by Ellen Won Stiel for Brilliance Publishing.
 She’s also directing the 13-hour multi-cast book “All the Little Raindrops” by Mia Sheridan.
 Released today is the 12-hour YA Fantasy “Moonlight Blade” by Tessa Barbosa.
 Other recent releases are the RomCom “The Honeymoon Crashers” by Christina Lauren with Simon & Schuster, a nonfiction book “Time Management Essentials” by Anna Kornick, and middle-grade graphic novel “El Deafo” by CeCe Bell with Penguin Random House.

 Jennifer is back in LA after attending the Audie Awards gala in New York City, where she was nominated for narrating the book “Generation Wonder” by Barry Lyga and others, produced by Blackstone Publishing.
 She also won an Audiofile Earphones Award Winner for narrating “A History of Fear” by Luke Dumas and for “My Life” by CAPE, both produced by Simon & Schuster.
 She is honored to have narrated these titles with a talented cast!